TiagoAMarques/CARMMHApapersSI/ReadMe.md

 There are two main papers:

 1. A paper focused on bottlenose dolphins in Barataria Bay, where all the animals are assumed to have been exposed to oil.
 The published version of the paper is at: https://conbio.onlinelibrary.wiley.com/doi/10.1111/cobi.13878
-2. A paper focusing on 15 pelagic taxonomic units, including both dolphins :dolphin: and whales :whale:, where the different taxa were exposed to different extents to oil
+2. A paper focusing on 15 pelagic taxonomic units, including both dolphins :dolphin: and whales :whale:, where the different taxa were exposed to different extents to oil.
+The published version of the paper now in press at Marine Ecology Progress Series will be added here as soon as it is published online.

 Here we describe how you can navigate through this material.
 We note upfront that while there are two different papers, the underlying population dynamics simulation code that allows us to simulate populations of animals in the presence of oil and in the absence of oil is common to both papers.